MSKose/django-notes/Django Fundamentals/django-settings-starter/README.md

     from .dev import *
 ```

-- And finally we'll modify .env file with a environment name, postgres and debug variables;
+- And finally we'll modify .env file with an environment name, postgres and debug variables;

 ```python